webpack-contrib/webpack-hot-client/docs/REMOTE.md

-If you're working in an environment where you have the need to run the server on one machine (or VM) and need to test your app on another, you'll need to properly configure both `webpack-hot-client` and the remote machine.
+If you're working in an environment where you have the need to run the server on one machine (or VM) and need to test your app on another, you'll need to properly configure both `webpack-hmr-client` and the remote machine.
 The most stable and least error-prone method will involve setting options statically:

 ## Client Host and HOSTS